4 out of 5 adults suffer from back pain.

 Consult With a Hands-On Doctor of Physical Therapy

-Physical therapists can teach you how to sit, stand, and move in a way that keeps your spine in proper alignment and alleviates strain on your back.
+Physical therapists in Fort Myers can teach you how to sit, stand, and move in a way that keeps your spine in proper alignment and alleviates strain on your back.

 They also can teach you specialized exercises that strengthen the core muscles that support your back.
 A strong core is one of the best ways to prevent more back pain in the future.